 In 2001, the Company was notified by the California Department of Toxic Substances Control ("State") that it may have liability associated with the clean-up of the one-third acre Davis Chemical Company site in Los Angeles, California.
 The Company has been included in the clean-up program because it was one of the companies that used the Davis Chemical Company site for waste recycling and/or disposal between 1949 and 1990.
 The Company joined with other potentially responsible parties that sent acetone to the site and entered into a Consent Order with the State that required the group to perform a soil investigation at the site and submit a remediation plan.
 The State has approved the remediation plan, which addressed the group's initial obligations under the Consent Order.
 The Consent Order does not require the group to remediate the site and the State has indicated it intends to look to other parties for remediation.
 To date, the Company's share of the group's expenses has not been material and has been expensed as incurred.
 More recently, the State has decided to pursue a smaller group of parties for additional remediation and/or costs, in particular, parties the State alleges provided chlorinated solvents for recycling, including the Company.
 Due to the fact that there are fewer parties that are alleged to have provided chlorinated solvent wastes, the potential share of this alleged liability is much larger than the Company's share of acetone group potential liability.
 On January 30, 2017, the Company entered into a Consent Decree to settle and resolve all of the State's claims against the Company, including any liability the Company may have relating to acetone and chlorinated solvents.
-The Consent Decree.
+The Company's share of the settlement amount to be paid to the State is not material.
+On January 31, 2017, the State filed its Complaint and lodged the Consent Decree.
 The Consent Decree was subject to a public comment period of not less than 30 days.
-The State filed at motion for entry of the Consent Decree on April 25, 2017 and the current owner of the property filed an Objection to the Proposed Consent Decree has been scheduled for June 5, 2017.
+The State filed a motion for entry of the Consent Decree on April 25, 2017 and the current owner of the property, Westside Delivery LLC, filed an Objection to the Proposed Consent Decree and Opposition to the Motion for Entry as well as a Motion to Intervene on May 15, 2017.
+On July 21, 2017, the Court granted the Motion to Intervene and Westside Delivery filed an intervenor complaint on July 26, 2017.
+On July 31, 2017, the parties filed a stipulation requesting a stay of the proceedings pending a ruling on an appeal in the case between the State and Westside Delivery.
+On August 2, 2017, the Court entered an order granting the State's motion for entry of the Consent Decree, but did not actually sign the Consent Decree.
+On August 4, 2017, the Court entered an order staying the proceedings pending appeal, but then on August 10, 2017, the Court signed the Consent Decree.
+The Company has been informed by the State that Westside Delivery has asserted an ability to appeal the entry of the Consent Decree, despite the fact that the 30 days provided in the rules for filing a notice of appeal has lapsed and the parties to the Consent Decree have complied with its terms, including having made the appropriate payments.